Marina Salye: Political career

+Salye investigatory commission

 In 1992, Salye headed a special commission in St. Petersburg, which found that on the basis of documents signed by Vladimir Putin, then chairman of the city's Foreign Relations Committee, and his deputy, the city had exported rare earth metals, oil products, and other raw materials for over 100 million dollars.
 These were barter contracts.
 In return, the city, where there were food shortages, should have received deliveries of foodstuffs, but the foodstuffs never materialised.
 Salye suspected that Putin and his deputy had granted the export permits to companies that disappeared after receiving the materials.
 Putin denied that he did anything wrong and that the companies were to blame.
 Salye began an inquiry into the misappropriation that was approved by the city council for prosecutors to investigate Putin.
-The investigation was stopped by the mayor, Anatoly Sobchak who was a mentor of Putin.
+The investigation was stopped by the mayor, Anatoly Sobchak, who was a mentor of Putin.

 After the investigation was dismissed, Salye concentrated her efforts on liberal causes.
 She spoke out in the media against Putin's candidacy in the presidential elections of 2000 and endorsed Konstantin Titov.
 After Putin's victory she moved to a remote village and did not speak to journalists for 10 years.
 The village was located in the Pskov region and she rarely returned to St. Petersburg.
 It is speculated that she assumed the traditions of a Russian rural exile.
 In interviews, Salye feared Putin's power and her friends' mysterious deaths.